 The course offers a detailed introduction to hybrid systems, which are dynamical systems combining continuous dynamics (modeled by differential equations) with discrete dynamics (modeled by automata).
 The covered topics include modeling, simulation, stability analysis, verification, and control of such systems.
 The course contains several applications from both natural and manmade environments, ranging from gene networks in biology, to networked embedded systems in avionics and automotive controls, and to motion planning and control in robotics.
 Same as ENG ME 734 and ENG SE 734.
 Students may not receive credits for both.
 1st sem.

 Undergraduate Prerequisites: Graduate standing or consent of instructor.

 Methodologies required for constructing and operating intelligent mechanisms.
 Comprehensive introduction to robot kinematics for motion planning.
 Dynamics and control of mechanical systems.
 Formal treatment of differential relationships for understanding the control of forces and torques at the end effector.
 Discussion of robot vision and sensing and advanced topics in robot mechanics, including elastic effects and kinematic redundancy.
-Meets with ENGME740.
-Students may not receive credit for both.
+Same as ENG ME 740.
+Students may not receive credits for both.

 ENG SE 741: Randomized Network Algorithms

 Undergraduate Prerequisites: ENG EK 500 or ENG EC 505 or ENG EC 541.